 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: The purpose of the standard is to enable the family of IEEE 802 Wireless Standards to most effectively use in TV band White Spaces, the5GHz license-exempt bands and the general authorized access in 3.5GHz bands by providing standard coexistence methods among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.
+5.4 Purpose: The purpose of the standard is to enable the family of IEEE 802 Wireless Standards to most effectively use, under general authorization, frequency bands such as TV band White Spaces, the5GHz license-exempt bands and the general authorized access in 3.5GHz bands by providing standard network-based coexistence methods among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices with geo-location capability.
 This standard addresses coexistence for IEEE 802 networks and devices and will also be useful for non IEEE 802 networks and devices.

-5.5 Need for the Project: Existing IEEE 802 standards groups are developing standards and amendments, to comply with the regulatory rules for use of the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.
-Other non-IEEE 802 wireless standards for use of the TV band White Spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz are also in development.
+5.5 Need for the Project: Existing IEEE 802 standards groups are developing standards and amendments, to comply with the regulatory rules for general authorization such as the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.
+Other non-IEEE 802 wireless standards under general authorization such as the TV band White Spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands are also in development.
 In order for these various dissimilar networks of unlicensed devices and unlicensed devices to effectively coexist in these bands, fair and efficient spectrum sharing is needed.
 Fair and efficient spectrum sharing among dissimilar networks of unlicensed devices and unlicensed devices may require the coexistence methods provided in this standard.
 In order to enhance utilization of these bands standardized coexistence methods are needed.
 Methods such as those discussed in the explanatory notes may be considered.

 5.6 Stakeholders for the Standard: Designers of MAC/PHY standards and implementations in the TV band white spaces, the 5GHz license-exempt bands and the general authorized access in 3.5GHz bands.